Test Day

 Upon arrival, you will be asked to present:

-• One form of original, unexpired, photographic ID.
+• One form of original, unexpired, photographic ID with a signature.
 It must meet the requirements of this policy.
 Please see below for accepted forms of ID and further information.
 If you fail to show a valid form of ID, you will not be permitted to test and you will forfeit your test fee.

-• Your appointment confirmation email from Pearson VUE (electronic or printed)
+• Your appointment confirmation email from Pearson (electronic or printed)

 No personal items may be taken into the testing room.
-This includes all bags, books, notes, phones, pagers, watches, and wallets.
+This includes all food and drink, bags, books, notes, phones, pagers, watches, and wallets.
 You will be instructed to leave these in the locker room.

 ID Requirements